How do you know if you experience childhood emotional neglect?

 It’s not ideal to share your feelings with friends who are uncomfortable in dealing with emotions themselves.
 Some friends just want to do things with you together.
 Expecting someone to do something they can’t, will just make you feel disappointed.
 Growing up, I figured that my parents are never the type that will spend the time to understand my emotions, so I stopped hoping and expecting them to do so.

 Each friend serves a different purpose and we need a variety of friends.
-It’s also wise to find several friends which you can connect on a deeper level and not just rely on one person.
+It’s also wise to find several friends in which you can connect on a deeper level and not just rely on one person.

 5. Always be the one to care for your emotional needs.